King Island (Tasmania)

 The island forms part of the official land divide between the Great Australian Bight and Bass Strait, off the north-western tip of Tasmania and about halfway to the mainland state of Victoria.
 The southernmost point is Stokes Point and the northernmost point is Cape Wickham.
-There are three small islands immediately offshore: New Year Island and Christmas Island situated to the northwest, and a smaller island Councillor Island to the east, opposite Sea Elephant Beach.
+There are three small islands immediately offshore: New Year Island and Christmas Island situated to the northwest and the smaller Councillor Island to the east, opposite Sea Elephant Beach.

 King Island was first visited by Europeans in the late 18th century.
 It was named after Philip Gidley King, Colonial Governor of New South Wales, whose territory at the time included what is now Tasmania.
 Sealers established temporary settlements on the island in the early 19th century, but it was not until the 1880s that permanent settlements were established.
 The largest of these is Currie, situated on the island's west coast.
 Today, the island's economy is largely based on agriculture and tourism.
 It is also home to the Huxley Hill Wind Farm.

 History

 King Island was originally part of a land bridge linking Tasmania with the Australian mainland, which was submerged around 12,000 years ago due to rising sea levels.
 A human skeleton was discovered in a cave on the island in 1989, which was dated to approximately 14,000 years ago.
-However, previous examinations had revealed no "shell heaps, bones, charcoal or other remains which might indicate Aboriginal occupation", suggesting that the area was passed through by the ancestors of Aboriginal Tasmanians but not permanently inhabited.
+However, previous examinations had revealed no "shell heaps, bones, charcoal or other remains which might indicate Aboriginal occupation", suggesting that the area was traversed by the ancestors of Aboriginal Tasmanians but not permanently inhabited.
 It was uninhabited at the time of European discovery.

 Captain Reed is the first known European to discover King Island in 1799 while hunting seals in the schooner Martha.
-Matthew Flinders’ first map of "Van Diemen's Land" and "Basses Strait", which was sent to England (before Flinders had left) and was published in June 1800, did not show King Island.
+Matthew Flinders' first map of "Van Diemen's Land" and "Basses Strait", which was sent to England (before Flinders had left) and was published in June 1800, did not show King Island.
 However, before Flinders left Sydney for England in 1800, Captain Black had informed Flinders of the existence of the island.
 Flinders' second map of Van Diemen's Land and Bass's Strait (properly finished en route to England) and published with his Observations in 1801 shows:

 "Land of considerable extent has been seen about this situation".

 Although the impressive 48 m granite tower, Australia's tallest lighthouse, was finished and the light first lit on 1 November 1861, the Cape Wickham Lighthouse was only officially opened in November 2011 at a community celebration of the light's 150th anniversary.

 Captain John Black also visited the island just after Reed and named it King's Island after Governor Philip Gidley King.
 Captain John Black was sailing in the brig Harbinger, after which the dangerous Harbinger Rocks off the island's north-west coast are named.
-It was found to abound in both fur seals and Southern elephant seals that were soon exploited to local extinction.
+It was found to abound in both fur seals and Southern elephant seals, which were soon exploited to local extinction.